zinh/zinh.github.io/_posts/2024-06-20-javascript-modules.markdown

 categories: javascript
 ---

-Module in Javascript always confuses me.
-In this post, I will try to gather and summarize how to use it in Javascript.
-I will split this post into 2 parts: module on NodeJS and module on browser.
+Javascript modules can be a puzzling concept for many developers.
+In this post, I will try to gather and summarize how to use them effectively.
+I will split this post into two parts: covering modules in the Nodejs environment and those used in the browser environment.

 # Module in NodeJS

 ## CommonJS

-Originally, NodeJS introduces CommonJS as its native module system.
-So that we can, for example, write code like this:
+Traditionally, Nodejs relied on the CommonJS module system for managing code.
+This system allows developers to use the `require` statement to import functionalities from other files.

 ```js
 // a.js